 5) Do the maintenance reality check

-Run your hand across the upholstery.
+Run your hand across the upholstery and ask:

 - Does it snag easily?